Website-2/certified.zbp-language-services.github.io/about.md

 * 2018-2019: Translator, proofreader, QA and translation project manager, internship at BigBabbling Services
 * 2015-2018: State-examined translator and interpreter
 <br>
+* I'm a translator and interpreter certified in Germany for German and English by the courts of Berlin and Munich
+* I feature on the lists of translators and interpreters held by [Germany's judicial administration](https://www.justiz-dolmetscher.de/Recherche/de/Suchen) and the [British Embassy](https://find-a-professional-service-abroad.service.csd.fcdo.gov.uk/find/translators-interpreters?country=Germany)
+<br><br><br>
-<small>Other language services provided: proofreading and quality assurance, marketing translation, academic translation and editing, [certified translation and interpreting](/services/certified-translation-interpreting/ "certified translation and interpreting")</small>
+<small>Other language services provided: proofreading and quality assurance, marketing translation, academic translation and editing,  <a href="https://www.zbp-language-services.com/" target="_blank" title="market research interpreting and transcription">market research interpreting and transcription</a></small>